chepalgsh/lexopedia/README.md

 * Easy-to-use search bar for finding meaning or spelling matches

 # Why Lexopedia?
-I've created Lexopedia as a personal project to find unknown connections between different languages.
-But Lexopedia has a great potential to lead to groundbreaking linguistic breakthroughs by uncovering hidden lexical similarities between diverse languages.
+Lexopedia has a great potential to lead to groundbreaking linguistic breakthroughs by uncovering hidden lexical similarities between diverse languages.

 # Installation
 * To set up Lexopedia on your local computer, you need to follow these steps: